JhonWilderParionaVilca/api-favs/README.md

 ## Requeriments

-- Each user will have a unique id, and he will authenticate using a non-empty email and a password.
+- Each user will have a unique id, and he will authenticate using a non-empty email and a password(Auth User).
+- Create a new list with a given name (auto-generate the unique id)